New Mexico: Prehistory

 The first known inhabitants of New Mexico were members of the Clovis culture of Paleo-Indians.
 Footprints discovered in 2017 suggest that humans may have been present in the region as long ago as 21,000–23,000 BC.
-Later inhabitants include the Mogollon and Ancestral Pueblo cultures, which are characterized by sophisticated pottery work and urban development; pueblos or their remnants, like those at Acoma, Taos, and Chaco Culture National Historical Park, indicate the scale of Ancestral Puebloan dwellings within the area.
-These cultures form part of the broader Oasisamerica region of pre-Columbian North America.
+Later inhabitants include the Mogollon, Ancestral Pueblo cultures, which are characterized by sophisticated pottery work and urban development; pueblos or their remnants, like those at Acoma, Taos, and Chaco Culture National Historical Park, indicate the scale of Ancestral Puebloan dwellings within the area.
+These cultures and the Ute form part of the broader Oasisamerica region of pre-Contact North America.